Using Two or More Monitors with One Computer (Windows 8)

 NOTE:If you must add a second video card to your computer to gain another video connection, make sure both video cards use the same Windows 8 compliant (WDDM) driver.
 One way to ensure this is to use the same video card model for both video connections.

-Connecting the second display
+Connecting a second display to your computer

 To connect your TV or second monitor as a second display, do the following:

-Select the type of connection you want to use
+Select the type of connection you want to use for a second display

 The latest computers and TVs offer a wide variety of video connection options.
 The video connection on your computer must match an available video connection on your TV or monitor.
 Select a connection type from the table below that works best for your environment.